If you have been thinking about suicide, get help now. Depression

 emotional pain.
 Teens who have had a recent loss or crisis or who had a family member

-or classmate who committed suicide may be especially vulnerable to suicidal thinking
+or classmate who died by suicide may be at risk for suicidal thinking and behavior

 If you've been close to someone who has attempted or committed suicide, it can